fransie/binary-msan/README.md

 Binary-msan needs shared libraries of the LVVM Memory Sanitizer, which are not available in the regular build of LLVM.
 Therefore, the folder `llvm_shared_msan_lib` contains the two needed libraries for x86-64.
-In case you need the libraries for other architectures or they do not work on your machine, you can rebuild them yourself.
+In case you need the libraries for other architectures, or they do not work on your machine, you can rebuild them yourself.
 You can find detailed descriptions of how to build the libraries in the folder `llvm_shared_msan_lib`.

 ## Usage

 Use binary-msan as follows: ```./run.sh <options> <input-file> <output-file>```, for example ```./run.sh /bin/ls ls-instrumented```.
 Available options:
 - `-k`: Keep going after MSan warning.
 The default behaviour of binary-msan is to abort the executing of the instrumented